xshapira/dantico/README.md

 ### Optional model fields

 We can also specify model fields to mark as `optional`.
-In the next example `age` schema field becomes optional:

 ```python
 # schemas.py